Stolen Purse, Lost Wallet? What to do, step-by-step

 - International Check Services 1-800-631-9656

-If you have not lost your wallet or purse, great!
-By reading the information above you can easily see why prevention is the key here!
+If you have not lost your wallet or had your purse stolen, great!
+By reading the information above you can easily see why identity theft prevention is the key here!
 Taking a few simple precautions now can save you time and money if your personal information is ever compromised.

 Here’s a few tips that may save you a lot of time, money and stress: